Thursday, January 7, 2016

 “You stiff-necked people, uncircumcised in heart and ears, you always resist the Holy Spirit.
 As your fathers did, so do you.
 Which of the prophets did not your fathers persecute?
 And they killed those who announced beforehand the coming of the Righteous One, whom you have now betrayed and murdered, you who received the law as delivered by angels and did not keep it.”
 (Acts 7:51-53)

-The Jews in the days of Jesus believed they were saved before they were born—as if saved by grace alone, they went along with tradition, not realizing the need for each one to exercise faith individually for his or her own salvation (Galatians 2:15-16).
-They possessed the Scriptures, but they did not heed them because, even though they expounded upon them, they did not understand that they needed to apply the Ten Commandments to their own lives.
-When we do, we begin to develop a conscience that quickly enables us to become alert to what is going to lead us astray.
-That which was written on tablets of stone is now written on hearts of flesh by the Spirit of God (cf. 2 Cor.
-3:3; Ez.
-11:19; 36:26), providing we possess the Spirit of Christ (Romans 8:4-9).
+The Jews in the days of Jesus believed they were saved before they were born—as if saved by grace alone.
+They adhered to tradition, not realizing the need for each individual to exercise faith for his or her own salvation (Galatians 2:15-16).
+They possessed the Scriptures, but they did not heed them.
+Even though they expounded upon them, they failed to understand that they needed to apply the Ten Commandments to their own lives.
+When we do, we begin to develop a conscience that quickly enables us to become alert to what might lead us astray.
+That which was written on tablets of stone is now inscribed on hearts of flesh by the Spirit of God (cf. 2 Cor.
+3:3; Ezekiel 11:19; 36:26), provided we possess the Spirit of Christ (Romans 8:4-9).

 In the case of the Jews, their forefathers killed the prophets who loved God because they did not like their message.
-Saul of Tarsus (the Apostle Paul) did the very same thing himself, even though he would have memorized the Old Testament, and he had excelled beyond his peers (Acts 22:19-20; 26:10; Gal.
-1:13-14).—You see, possessing knowledge of what is written in the Bible is not enough, application is required. —Yet Jesus said that because the Jews of His day honored the people who killed those who loved God, they too are guilty of their sin for they demonstrate that they consent to it.
-Those that honor any who have gone before who have put their names to the murdering of believers and who have not repented for having done so, are doing exactly what Jesus said the Jews were guilty of doing: who consenting to the sins of the forefathers who developed their brand of faith.
-However, this is not faith, this is a distorted conscience confusing manmade religion with experiential faith in Lord Jesus Christ.
+Saul of Tarsus (the Apostle Paul) was inclined to do the very same thing himself, even though he had memorized the Old Testament and excelled beyond his peers (Acts 22:19-20; 26:10; Galatians 1:13-14).
+Thus, we see that possessing knowledge of what is written in the Bible is not enough; application is required.
+Yet Jesus said that because the Jews of His day honored those who killed the prophets, they too were guilty of their sin, as they demonstrated their assent to it.
+Whoever honors those before them who have put their names to the murder of believers and who have not repented for having done so is doing exactly what Jesus said the Jews were guilty of: assenting to the sins of their forefathers who developed their brand of faith.
+However, this is not true faith; it is a distorted conscience that confuses manmade religion with experiential faith in the Lord Jesus Christ.

-There is only one name under which we can glorify God and there is only one name by which the Bible says that we should be called:
+There is only one name under which we can glorify God, and there is only one name by which the Bible says we should be called: "Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name" (1 Peter 4:16).

-When we grasp the truth of the Scriptures, we start to understand how people get distorted consciences by not adhering to being a Christian alone; instead of being Christians who bear the fruit that glorifies God, they become different types of Christians.
-The same applied in the days of Jesus.
-There were not only those who believed they were children of Abraham and who readily accepted the message of Lord Jesus Christ, but there were different sects such as Zealots, Essenes, Pharisees, Sadducees, Herodians, Ebionites and others.
+When we grasp the truth of the Scriptures, we start to understand how people develop distorted consciences by not adhering solely to being Christians.
+Instead of being Christians who bear fruit that glorifies God, they become different types of Christians.
+The same was true in the days of Jesus.
+There were not only those who believed they were children of Abraham and who readily accepted the message of the Lord Jesus Christ, but there were also different sects such as the Zealots, Essenes, Pharisees, Sadducees, Herodians, Ebionites, and others.
 However, if we are believers in the Lord Jesus Christ and have been baptized in the Holy Spirit, we ought to be known as Christians and nothing else.
-The word "Christian" means "belonging to Christ".
-For the Holy Spirit will lead us into all truth and glorify the name of our Lord Jesus Christ by producing fruit of righteousness in our lives.
-The Holy Spirit will convict us of sin and convince us of righteousness and enable us to understand the Ten Commandments without being deceived as Saul of Tarsus had been before he had met Lord Jesus Christ and received the Baptism of the Holy Spirit himself (Romans 7:7-14; 7:25-8:11).
+The word "Christian" means "belonging to Christ."
+The Holy Spirit will lead us into all truth and glorify the name of our Lord Jesus Christ by producing the fruit of righteousness in our lives.
+The Holy Spirit will convict us of sin, convince us of righteousness, and enable us to understand the Ten Commandments without being deceived, as Saul of Tarsus had been before he met the Lord Jesus Christ and received the Baptism of the Holy Spirit himself (Romans 7:7-14; 7:25-8:11).

 True Knowledge Liberates